 Someone born under the ‘qian‘ Trigram (乾卦) will have his or her favourable sectors in the Northeast, Southwest, West and Northwest.
 This also means this person belongs to a West group of people which you’ll commonly hear of.

-With this information, you’ll then decide which rooms should go where, and ideally, the important rooms and kitchen go into the auspicious sectors.
-You’ll find that this is often out of your control, because most modern apartments follow a template and you don’t get any customization, which makes hunting for a suitable house very difficult.
+With this information, you’ll decide which rooms should go where, and ideally, the important rooms and kitchen go into the auspicious sectors.
+You’ll find that this is often out of your control because most modern apartments follow a template, and you don’t get any customization, which makes hunting for a suitable house very difficult.

 Feng Shui Audit Using The Feng Shui Flying Stars Method (玄空飞星)

 What happens next after an Eight Mansions analysis is done, is that I’ll look at the house using the Flying Stars method.
 As you may or may not know, the ‘arrangement’ of the stars changes every twenty years, which we call one Period.
 Period 9 will come very soon, so I’ve been advising my clients to look for houses that cater for Period 9.